bstachmann/git-workshop/sections/workshop-advanced-git-intro/index.en.md

 ## Advanced Git

-von René Preißel und Bjørn Stachmann
+by René Preißel and Bjørn Stachmann

 ---